christian-draeger/replay-guard/README.md

 2. **Timestamp Validation**: Alongside the nonce, a current UTC timestamp is encrypted and sent.
 The backend server checks the timestamp to ensure the request is not older than a specified time window (e.g., 3 minutes), further securing against unauthorized request submissions.

+### Extra

+- **Data Encryption**: ReplayGuard uses AES encryption by default (open to implement your own symmetric-key algorithm) to secure the nonce and timestamp, ensuring that the data cannot be intercepted and decrypted.
+- **Secured Data**: ReplayGuard connection can include custom data to be encrypted and send along with the nonce and timestamp.
+This can be used to hide sensitive data from the request on network level.

 ## How It Works